Density measurement in liquids

 | Caprolactam | C6H11Nitric Oxide | 120 | 1330 | ||

-| Caproic acid | C5H11Carboxyl | 20 | 0.929 | 1280 | |
+| Caproic Acid | C5H11Carboxyl | 20 | 0.929 | 1280 | |

-| Caprylic acid | C7H15Carboxyl | 20 | 0.91 | 1331 | |
+| Caprylic Acid | C7H15Carboxyl | 20 | 0.91 | 1331 | |

 | Carvacrol | C10H14O | 20 | 0.976 | 1475 | |

-| Chinaldine | C10H9N | 20 | 1.069 | 1575 | |
+| Quinaldine | C10H9N | 20 | 1.069 | 1575 | |

 | Quinoline | C9H7N | 20 | 1.093 | 1600 | |